Evaluating Fertility Treatment Options

 Some people who have issues with their sperm or ovum (egg) or who have tried In Vitro Fertilization (IVF) treatment without success may consider using a donor, gestational carrier or surrogate.
-Your reproductive endocrinologist, who is a board certified fertility specialist, can help you determine which option(s) may be best for you.
+Your doctor can provide information on these options to help determine what may be best for you.

 For people who need healthy sperm, it’s most common to obtain it from a sperm bank.
 To ensure the health of the donor sperm, it is first evaluated with an intensive screening.
 This screening checks the donor’s medical and social history, as well as tests the sperm for infectious diseases and genetic defects.
 If it passes, the donor sperm is frozen for six months.
 Then it is screened again.
 Only sperm that has passed both screenings is released to a recipient.

 If both partners have fertility issues, they may decide to use donor embryos that have been donated by a couple who went through fertility treatment.
 The same rigorous FDA standards are used to test these embryos before they can be used.

 This is an option for a woman who may not have healthy eggs and cannot carry a child.
 A surrogate carries an embryo that is achieved through assisted reproductive technology (ART) or insemination.
 Using a surrogate may be a good option if

 a woman does not produce eggs or has unhealthy eggs.
 The surrogate (the woman who carries the child) will be the child’s biological mother.

 With this treatment, a woman’s egg is combined with her partner’s sperm through IVF.
 Once fertilized, the embryo is transferred to the gestational carrier’s uterus.
 This may be a good option for a woman who cannot carry a child for health reasons.
 The gestational carrier (the woman who carries the child) will not be the child’s biological mother.